pwschaedler/yt-watch-later-search/README.md

 A CLI tool to search and group YouTube videos from a playlist.

-* Search by title or channel.
-* Tag videos with similar content.

 Requires a `client_secret.json` to use the YouTube Data API.

 ```sh